 //2bc8cc1c8cc1f8c8d0eb54210fe52c2d5972e24d11c24748b4def1c5b04fcf18

-Here, we can also use uniqid() function to generate random string in PHP.
+?>Here, we can also use uniqid() function to generate a random string in PHP.
 The uniqid() function in PHP is an inbuilt function that is used to generate a unique ID based on the current time in microseconds.

 The use of uniqid() function is quite easy to compare to another.
-Below is example to create random string using uniqid() function:
+Below is an example of creating random string using uniqid() function:

 <?php